How to start a women’s networking group at work

 3. Target buy-in from your senior leaders

-4. Position the network correctly
+4. Position the women’s network correctly

 Proper positioning is key if the network is to succeed.
-The onus should be set firmly on changing the business/culture, not on changing the individual women within it.
+The onus should be set firmly on changing the business culture, not on changing the individual women within it.
 From the outset, the network needs to work out what the organisation is going to do to make its policies and processes more inclusive.

-6. Bring in the right mix of skills
+5. Bring in the right mix of skills

-7. Get the network noticed
+6. Get the women’s network noticed

 Longer-term, think about how the network will gain status.
 How will its work be recognised internally and externally?
 Are there company awards that would be relevant?
 Will the network’s activities pique the CEO’s curiosity?
 To show a return on investment consider working with HR to collect data on how many women are at senior levels and then after 2 years see if that has that changed at all as a result of the work that the women’s network has done.